Probing Lorentz violation in $2\nu\beta\beta$ using single electron spectra and angular correlations

+The deviations from the standard spectra presented in Fig.~\ref{fig:ChiSingle} and Fig.~\ref{fig:ChiSummed} may be investigated experimentally by dividing the measured spectra by the theoretical prediction calculated within SM.
+The analysis will include the uncertainties for each energy bin measured.
+The best fit of the data can conclude if the quantity $1+\aof\chi^{(1)}(\varepsilon_1)$ or $1+\aof\chi^{(+)}(K)$ is increasing or decreasing, and so if the $\aof$ coefficient is positive or negative, respectively.

-Further, we discuss the implications of LIV on the angular correlation spectrum, $\alpha^{2\nu}$, and the coefficient $k^{2\nu}_{\text{SME}}$.
-As seen from Eqs.~\ref{eq:alpha_sme},\ref{eq:k_sme}, the SME contribution is represented, in both quantities, by a linear factor controlled through the $ \aof $ coefficient.
+Further, we discuss the implications of the LIV contributions on the angular correlation spectrum, $\alpha^{2\nu}$, and the coefficient $k^{2\nu}_{\text{SME}}$.
+They appear in Eqs.~(\ref{eq:alpha_sme}) and (\ref{eq:k_sme}) as additional terms to the standard quantities, controlled by the $ \aof $ coefficient.

-Fig.~\ref{fig:AngularCorrelationPositiveaof} depicts the angular correlation spectrum for the same set of $ \aof$ values.
-We note, in this case, that the total angular correlation spectrum for negative values of $\aof$ exceeds the SM spectrum since $\delta H$ is also negative, making the LIV contribution positive.
-As seen, there is a similar divergent behavior of the curves as the electron energy increases, this time because $ \delta H^{2\nu} $ decreases slower than $ G_{00}^{2\nu} $.
-For the $\aof$ limits provided by EXO, this effect is visible in the experimentally reachable region of $ \epsilon_1$, while using the NEMO limits, it might pass un-observed.
+Fig.~\ref{fig:AngularCorrelationPositiveaof} depicts the angular correlation spectrum for the same sets of the $\aof$ limits.
+We note the total angular correlation spectrum for negative values of $\aof$ exceeds the SM spectrum since $\delta H$ is also negative, making the LIV contribution positive.
+As seen, there is similar, divergent behavior of the curves (even more pronounced than in the case of the electron spectra) as the electron energy increases, this time because $ \delta H^{2\nu} $ decreases slower than $ G_{00}^{2\nu} $.
+For the $\aof$ limits provided by EXO-200, this effect is quite large even over a large energy region, while using the NEMO-3 limits, the effect becomes negligible.

-For completeness, we also calculate the LIV effect on the $ k^{2\nu} $ parameter.
-Our SM calculated value for $ 2\nu\beta\beta $ decay is
+For completeness, we also calculate the LIV effect on the angular correlation coefficient, $ k^{2\nu} $.
+Its value is related to the PSF expressions from Eq.~(\ref{eq:Phase-Space-Factors}), which we computed using our method described in \cite{SM-2013, MPS-2015}, within the SSD hypothesis.
+First, we computed its SM value

-and differs from other values in literature by less than 5\% \cite{Simkovic-2020}.
-This difference is partly due to employing the closure approximation and, to a lower extent, to the usage of less precise radial wave functions.
-Further, we calculate
+We note that this value differs from that reported in \cite{Simkovic-2020}, but the difference may stem from the fact that we used exact electronic wave functions instead of analytic, approximate ones, in the construction of the Fermi functions.
+Using the same Fermi functions as in \cite{Simkovic-2020}, we obtained $k^{2\nu}_{\textrm{SM}}=-0.6365$, a value much closer to that reported in this reference.
+Then, we evaluate the LIV contribution